Sitecore-Hackathon/2023-Bring-Back-the-Hack/README.md

     ```
     \.Init.ps1
     ```
-6. run powershell script from repositories root
+6. run powershell script from repositories root, if the script fails the first time, trying runing .\down.ps1 then .\up.ps1
     ```
     .\up.ps1
     ```